elviin/recipesearch/README.md

 ```

-You will also need to change the entry in webpack.config.js (a file we create during the video) from this:
+You will also need to change the entry in webpack.config.js from this:

 entry: ['babel-polyfill', './src/js/index.js'],
 to this:

 entry: ['./src/js/index.js'],
-and the code in .babelrc (also created during the video) from this:
+and the code in .babelrc from this:

 ```
 {